-The good news of Christmas, to use the language of the prophet Isaiah, is how a barren desert is transformed into a blossoming garden, how a people in exile, who thought that their future was barren, will find themselves restored with singing unto Zion.
-The good news of Christmas is that we are not limited to our old stories, just as a barren old biddy can still birth something new, just as the lowliest of peasant girls can become theotokos, mother of God, just as squalid shepherds can receive the glory of an concert from the heavenly host, and just as the wisest of magi can have their highest hopes for kingship revealed as narrow and small.
-In the same way, our old stories are, in every case, too narrow and too small.
+The good news of Christmas, is that we are not limited to our old stories:

+- just as a barren old biddy can still birth something new, - just as the lowliest of peasant girls can become theotokos, mother of God, - just as squalid shepherds can receive the glory of an concert from the heavenly host, - just as the wisest of wise men can have their highest hopes for kingship revealed as narrow and small, so our old stories are, in every case, too narrow and too small.
 God's story is, in every case, better and greater and richer than the poor ones we tell ourselves.